openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 subsets of special nodes either by creating labels manually or leveraging NFDs hook functionality.

-To retrieve the correct image we are using SROv2s templating to inject the correct runtime information, here we are using **{{.KernelVersion}}** as a unique identifier for DriverContainer images.
+To retrieve the correct image we are using SRO templating to inject the correct runtime information, here we are using **{{.KernelVersion}}** as a unique identifier for DriverContainer images.

-For the case when no external or internal repository is available or in a disconnected environment, SROv2 can consume also sources from a PVC.
-This makes it easy to provide SROv2 with packages or artifacts that are only available offline.
+For the case when no external or internal repository is available or in a disconnected environment, SRO can consume also sources from a PVC.
+This makes it easy to provide SRO with packages or artifacts that are only available offline.
 ```yaml
   dependsOn: